finos/cdm-object-builder/README.md

 ### Basic Method

-There is an `npm` command that is set up to update to the latest model vesion.
+There is an `npm` command that is set up to update to the latest model version.
 The command assumes that `mvn` and `java` are installed.

 Steps:
 1. Run the command `cd ui && npm run update-model`